Linuxfabrik/monitoring-plugins/README.rst

 For now, there are two ways:

-1. Send an email to info[at]linuxfabrik[dot]ch, describing your problem
+1. Create an account on https://git.linuxfabrik.ch and `submit an issue <https://git.linuxfabrik.ch/linuxfabrik/monitoring-plugins/-/issues/new>`_ (preferred).
-2. Create an account on `https://git.linuxfabrik.ch <https://git.linuxfabrik.ch>`_ and `submit an issue <https://git.linuxfabrik.ch/linuxfabrik/monitoring-plugins/-/issues/new>`_.
+2. `Contact us <https://www.linuxfabrik.ch/kontakt>`_ by email or web form and describe your problem.